-I cannot believe my luck when I realize that there is a Kannada wedding going on inside the temple.
-The whole place is alive with the chanting of mantras and vibrant with colors.
+I cannot believe my luck when I realize that there is a wedding, one of the most unique Indian experiences, going on inside the temple.
+A wedding is one of the most unique The whole place is alive with the chanting of mantras and vibrant with colors.
 The bride and bridegroom are dressed in white.
 We are just in time to catch the last of the festivities.

 As I pop into the Ranga Mandapa, my guide points up to the ceiling to reveal some pretty amazing murals.
 Some of these have been badly restored probably leading to more damage.
 But what remains is exquisite.

 The murals are the most vibrant on the ceiling of the Ranga Mandapa.
 However, a few are still visible in some of the peripheral temples.
 These paintings are over 600 years old and depict scenes from Hindu mythology.
 The Ranga Mandapa is the area where all social activities took place.
 This place was no doubt decked up the most, with both carvings and paintings, to convey the power of the King that built it.

 Our guide then ushers us out quickly and takes us to an almost-secretive chamber at the back of the temple.
 I say almost because, like anywhere in India, we were not the only people in there!
 There is another couple too with a guide which tells us that this is probably one of the guides’ many trade secrets.
 There is a small hole in the wall in front of us and we wait for my guide to climb up and do some acrobatics.
 In a moment, we see an inverted shadow of the Gopura on the wall behind.
 The small hole had created a pinhole effect causing the upsidedown shadow and when this happens at a revered place, a number of theories come up.
 Maybe that is how mythology is created!

 What’s In The Periphery?